Established in 1994 after the merger of Hong Kong’s former colleges of education, The Education University of Hong Kong

 EdUHK was developed as an institute for training teachers and, as such, has a very strong education department.
 The university also has developed many English-taught courses in the humanities and social sciences.
 Popular offerings include courses on politics, history, Hong Kong culture, and sociology.

 Each course at EdUHK is worth 3 credits and student must take between 12 and 15 credits, or 4 to 5 courses.
 Grades do not transfer to Marquette University for this program.
-Only credits will transfer, provided that a grade of “C” or higher is earned.
+Only credits will transfer, provided that a grade of “D” or higher is earned.

 Marquette students will live in the very affordable (about $700 total for the whole semester!)
 EdUHK residential halls.
 There are four halls available on campus: Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters.
 Each has slightly different living arrangements.
-Northcote Hall, Grantham Hall and Robert Black Hall provide shared twin study-bedrooms and communal facilities including activity rooms, laundry rooms, and pantries.
+Northcote Hall, Grantham Hall and Robert Black Hall provide shared twin or triple study-bedrooms and communal facilities including activity rooms, laundry rooms, and pantries.
 Each study-bedroom is also equipped with computer (ethernet) ports and telephone sockets.
 The Jockey Club Student Quarters comprise 7- person or 10-person flats, each with single/double/triple bedrooms, its own sitting/dining areas, terrace, kitchen, laundry room and bathrooms.

 Please regard the above "Budget Sheets" link

 Hong Kong is a cosmopolitan city with a fantastic mix of people from around the world as well as historic temples, ultra-modern high rises, intriguing cultural festivals and trendy shopping and entertainment districts.
 Within the city, students will find both a fast-paced urban lifestyle and the opportunity to escape to secluded beaches and walking trails.